Withholding Verifiable Information: Applications

 To state the result, let

 denote the coefficients of absolute risk aversion and absolute prudence, respectively.

-\begin{claim} If \(f\) is increasing and \(P > 2A\), there exists an equilibrium of this game in which the seller is as well off as having commitment power. \end{claim}
+\begin{proposition} If $f$ is increasing and $P^U > 2A^U$, there exists an equilibrium of this game in which the seller is as well off as he would be if he had commitment power. \end{proposition}

-The assumption of increasing prior density can be interpreted as it is common knowledge that the consumer is ``relatively confident'' about the quality of the product.
-And \(P > 2A\) is satisfied by, for example, CRRA utility function with parameter \(\sigma < 1\).
+The assumption of an increasing prior density can be interpreted as meaning that it is common knowledge that the consumer is relatively confident about the quality of the product.
+The condition $P^U > 2A^U$ is satisfied by, for example, a constant relative risk aversion (CRRA) utility function with parameter $0 < \sigma < 1$.